SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/UserHandle/VisibleofUserhandle/README.md

 #Visible of Userhandle Sample

-This sample demonstrate how to change the VisibleTarget in the userhandle.
+This sample demonstrates how to change the VisibleTarget in the user handle.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/userhandles?theme=fluent